Browse the Guide:

 COUNSELMAN, J. S. LETTER, 1906.
 0.1 cu. ft.
 Virginia Tech instructional assistant in surveying and drawing (1903-04); Georgia School of Technology Assistant Professor in the Department of Mathematics and Civil Engineering.
 Collection consists of a letter from Counselman to a Mr. L. O'Shaughnessy (VPI civil engineering instructor 1904-05).
 Ms1993-009.

 COWAN, JOHN T. (1840-1929).
 PAPERS, 1887-1917.
 0.1 cu. ft.
 Born in Clarksburg, Virginia (now West Virginia).
 Member of the original board of trustees for the Virginia Agricultural and Mechanical College (now Virginia Polytechnic Institute).
 Served with the Confederacy in the Civil War and represented Montgomery County, Virginia, in the legislature.
 Raised shorthorn cattle in Whitehorn, Virginia.
 Papers consist of pages from an account book, bills, notes, and correspondence relating to his personal and business affairs.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1969-005.

 COWARDIN, AILEEN B. FRIENDSHIP BOOK, 1863-1870.
 0.1 cu. ft.
 Collection consists of a friendship book collected and maintained by Aileen B. Cowardin.
 The book includes leaf and plant samples, most of which are labeled as to the location where they were found.
 Finding aid available online.
 Ms2011-104.

 COWGILL, CLINTON HARRIMAN (1890-1975).
 COLLECTION, 1916-1977.
 0.5 cu. ft.
 Professor (1928-56) of Architectural Engineering at Virginia Tech.
 Fellow of the American Institute of Architects (FAIA).
 Papers include correspondence concerning Virginia Tech, the School of Architecture's building named in Cowgill's honor, and the AIA; photographs of structures designed by Cowgill; his publications on architecture (printed and manuscript); architectural certificates (1937-1935); and diplomas (1916-25).
 Also includes a humorous scrapbook of photos and clippings.
-An EAD-encoded finding aid is available in the Virginia Heritage database.
+An EAD-encoded finding aid available online.
 Ms78-009.

 COX, A.B.
 MANUSCRIPT, 1900.
 0.1 cu. ft.
 Typed manuscript of Footprints in the Sands of Time: A History of South-Western Virginia and North-Western North Carolina, written in 1900 by Cox.
 Copy was typed from Cox's book by Mrs. Alfred Apple of Bedford, Indiana.
 Ms89-038.